coffeebank/coffee-maubot/urlpreview/README.md

 - `min_image_width` - Change the minimum image width before the bot sends an image.
 475 is recommended to avoid favicons.  - Not implemented yet, to be restored soon

 <br />

-- Due to the length of some embeds, line-breaks are stripped from any `og:description` tags.
-- Image width relies on `og:image:width` provided by websites, and falls back to `max_image_embed` px wide.
-There may be an option in the future to install a dependency that'll parse image height.

 ### Known Bugs